karafka/karafka/README.md

-# karafka
+# Karafka

-Microframework used to simplify Kafka based Ruby applications development
+Microframework used to simplify Kafka based Ruby applications